Taqi Yazdi: Controversy

 Ayatollah Mesbah Yazdi had been described as "affiliated" with the Hojjatieh group.
 Mesbah denied this and denounced the rumor, saying that if anyone finds a connection between him and Hojjatieh, he will renounce everything he stands for.
 Ayatollah Khomeini actually frowned on the Hojjatieh and the group was nominally dissolved in 1983.

 Public image

 According to a poll conducted in March 2016 by Information and Public Opinion Solutions LLC (iPOS) among Iranian citizens, Mesbah had 18% approval and 20% disapproval ratings and thus a –2% net popularity; while 52% of responders didn't recognize the name.

 Personal life

 He married his wife, who is from Ayatollah Hossein Noori Hamedani's family, in the 1950s.
 The couple had three children, two sons and a daughter.
 Both their sons are said to be clerics and one of them has studied in McGill University of Montreal, Quebec, Canada.
 The daughter is married to Hujjat al-Islam Mohammadi Araghi, who headed the "Islamic Culture and Communication Organization", a subdivision of Ministry of Culture and Islamic Guidance.

+works

+Misbah Yazdi authored numerous works on Islamic philosophy, theology, ethics, and political thought, including: